l0cks-acab/BlackJackGamble/README.md

 }
 ```

-Sure, here is a README.md for your BlackjackGamble plugin:

-markdown
-Copy code
 # BlackjackGamble

 BlackjackGamble is a Rust plugin that allows players to gamble their RP (Reward Points) in a game of Blackjack using the Economics plugin.
 Players can place bets and play against the dealer in a user-friendly UI.